Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Rick Dangerous (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Rick Dangerous files are already included and ready to go.
 Just start Rick Dangerous from Ports in the emulationstation menu.

+### Rise of the Triad (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: Demo files are already included.
+You can also add your full version files to the ports/rott folder.
+Just start ROTT from Ports in emulationstation menu. \
+Notes: Thanks to [icculus](https://icculus.org/rott/) for the source port of this game.
+Also thanks to romadu for the porting work for the rk3326 platform.

 ### Rocks 'N' Diamonds (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Rocks 'N' Diamonds files are already included and ready to go.
 Just start Rocks N Diamonds from Ports in the emulationstation menu. \
 Notes: Thanks to [Artsoft Entertainment](https://git.artsoft.org/rocksndiamonds.git/) for creating this game and making it available for free.